 Choosing a school or post-16 provider

 Most children and young people with special educational needs can be taught in mainstream schools or colleges.
-If your child has more severe or complex needs, their needs might be best met by attending a special school or a school with a special resourced provision (SRP).
+Only a very small number of children with severe or complex needs might have their needs best met by attending a special school.

-- Read what to expect from mainstream schools and search for a school.
+- Read what to expect from mainstream schools.

 - Choose a mainstream school and find a special school or a specialist resourced provision.